How to Check for Spyware on the Computer?

-Spyware is designed not to cause computer glitches, so it can go undetected for a long time because there’s usually no warning sign of an infection.
-The victim will never have a knowledge that spyware is lurking in the computer until the personal details are used for unauthorized transactions.
+Spyware is designed not to cause computer glitches, so it can go undetected for a long time since there’s ordinarily no warning sign of infection.
+The victim will never have information that spyware is hiding within the computer until the personal details are used for unauthorized transactions.

 Spyware transmits the collected information to the hacker.
 The hacker then can use the information to withdraw money from the bank, make online transactions, and more!
 If you suspect that a spyware is hiding in the computer, here are some ways to check for spyware.

 Check for spyware in StartUp by typing Msconfig in the Windows search bar.
 If you notice any suspicious software running in StartUp consuming a substantial amount for memory, temporarily terminate its process.
 If you’re unsure what the program is, search for it online.
 Once confirmed malicious, uninstall it from the computer.
 You may have installed it unintentionally after downloading infected software.
 Malware such as trojan, spyware, ransomware, virus, and worms often pretends as fake software to lure in their victims.